 Queens Family Lawyer

 Nothing is more reassuring than having a Queens Family Lawyer with knowledge of the Court system and how it works when it comes to maneuvering the challenging process of a Family Law dispute.
-For this reason, an experienced Queens Family Lawyer from the law firm of Stephen Bilkis and Associates has taken this opportunity to provide a succinct summary of Family Law and the Queens Court system.
+For this reason, an experienced Queens Family Lawyer from the law firm of Stephen Bilkis & Associates, PLLC has taken this opportunity to provide a succinct summary of Family Law and the Queens Court system.

 In the following paragraphs we will explain the various types of cases that the Queens Family Court hears, the individuals who supervise the Court, and the location of vital offices at the Queens Family Courthouse.
 After reading, if you need further information, we can provide a no-cost consultation with one of our knowledgeable Queens Family Lawyers to discuss your case and concerns.
 For divorce information, please follow this link Queens Divorce Lawyer.